-Santa Barbara Village is a community-based membership organization focused on empowering older adults to live happily, healthfully, and successfully in their own homes as they age by providing a network of resources that addresses members’ living needs as well as their social, cultural, and educational interests.
+Santa Barbara Village is a community-based membership organization focused on empowering older adults to live happily, healthfully, and successfully in their own homes as they age.
+SB Village provides connection, community, and a network of resources that address practical needs and social, cultural, and educational interests.

 Through volunteers, staff, and partnerships with proven providers, Santa Barbara Village offers its members access to comprehensive quality services and assistance.
 These include social, educational, and cultural activities; wellness opportunities; household and home maintenance; transportation options; help with errands; as well as medical care and assisted living at home, and more.

 Santa Barbara Village is a nonprofit program for seniors who want to live safely and comfortably in their own homes.
 The Village enables a growing and diverse group of area residents to age at home with peace of mind for them and their families.